Expert lawn-care tips for a weed-free yard

 Posted: April 08, 2019 | Word Count: 584

-Whether it's splotched, patchy or completely covered, a lawn choked with ugly weeds can be a homeowner's worst nightmare.
-Fortunately, there are steps you can take to transform an awful lawn into an awesome one that's thick, green and weed-free.
+Whether it's splotched, patchy or completely covered, a lawn choked with weeds can be a homeowner's worst nightmare.
+Fortunately, there are steps you can take to transform an awful lawn into your dream lawn — thick, green and weed-free.

 What is a weed?